top of page

 • Licensed Mental Health Counselor (LMHC)

-• Over 25 years of experience in nonprofit sector
+• Over 25 years of experience in the nonprofit sector

 • Creator of the TEACUP Preemie Program